 Notice how Sandrone views both Columbina and Signora positively, as she was just acting cold and pretending to make fun of them as a coping mechanism.
 In this context, they’re the people who could make her happy and help with her loneliness.
 She still treats Columbina as her friend even after leaving the Fatui, so it looks like she genuinely cares about her and presumably Signora too.

-Most recently, in 6.2, Columbina once again name-dropped Signora by her real name, except this time in the AQ which is impossible to miss unlike her Selenic Chronicle quest.
+In 6.2, Columbina once again name-dropped Signora by her real name, also in the AQ, which is impossible to miss unlike her Selenic Chronicle quest.
 This is further indication that Hoyo really wants the players to pay attention to this.
 When you consider that all of these dialogues could’ve easily excluded this conversation, but they decided to put it anyway while doing it continuously, then there’s a good chance that this is an attempt at foreshadowing.

 Columbina: Of all my days with the Fatui… The times I spent with you, Arlecchino, and Rosalyne… They were my favorite.